plating, anodizing, & finishing Q&As since 1989

 - Rochester Hills, Michigan, USA

-A. Dear Mike I suggest you will begin to try with paint remover material, the preffered is by brush application but you can try even by dipping method.
+A. Dear Mike I suggest you will begin to try with paint remover [on eBay or Amazon affil link] material, the preffered is by brush application but you can try even by dipping method.
 Paint removers can be achieved by any local supplier to the metal finishing industry Yours,

 YB Plating Engineering and Quality - Haifa Israel